MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ### Constant expression

 Lee Dailey pointed out that we can use a constant `$true` expression to evaluate `[bool]` items.
-Imagine if we've several boolean checks that need to happen.
+Imagine if we have several boolean checks that need to happen.

 ``` powershell
 $isVisible = $false